 In the throne room of Ereshkigal, the Annuna, the judges of the underworld, surrounded Inanna and passed judgment against Her.
 Ereshkigal, fastened the "eye of death" on Her, spoke in wrath against Her and pronounced Her guilty.
 When Ereshkigal struck Her, Inanna turned into a corpse, a piece of rotting meat and was hung from a hook on the wall.

-Shaman Initiation follow a similar course in which the aspirant Shaman descends to the underworld very much as Inanna did, though the role of Ninshubur, who can go to an Enki - God of Wisdom, evolved from the Primitive to the Priesthood of the God or Goddess who helps.
+Shaman Initiation follow a similar course in which the aspirant Shaman descends to the underworld very much as did Inanna, though the role of Ninshubur, who can go to an Enki - God of Wisdom, evolved from the Primitive to the Priesthood of the God or Goddess who helps.

 Shaman are loosed by the Spirits that have bound them and they ascend by their own power, as servants or the Spirits, or as their companions or associates.
 Inanna, however, had descended beyond the Spirits and was bound by Death.

 Myth means nothing to most people, and certainly, the myth of Inanna would take a complete volume to explain.
 But the Descent and Ascent of Inanna, as it is told in the Sumerian text (not as I have related it in condensed form here) is myth in its purest.
-It speaks of the precise time when the stars and planets were aligned, when Dumuzi, the Western star, which six thousand years ago, rose on one day when the Eastern star of Geshtinanna set.
-Those stars, like the ancient nation of Sumer, have long since lost their positions, and so it is that Dumuzi and Geshtinanna, like the Great Pan have died.
+It speaks of the precise time when the stars and planets were aligned, when Dumuzi, the Western star which six thousand years ago rose on one day when the Eastern star of Geshtinanna set.
+Those stars, like Sumer, have long since lost their positions, and so it is that Dumuzi and Geshtinanna, like the Great Pan have died.